John Russell Bartlett (naval officer): Navy career

 He was promoted to ensign in 1863 and served on Admiral Dahlgren's staff during the blockade of Charleston from 1863 to 1864.
 He was promoted to lieutenant in February 1864.
 He also participated in the assault on Fort Fisher in North Carolina in January 1865.

 After the war, he mapped parts of West Africa, Tehuantepec, and the Coatzacoalcos River.
 He was promoted to lieutenant commander in July 1866.

 He married Jeanie R. Jenckes of Lonsdale, Rhode Island on February 6, 1872.
 He was promoted to the rank of commander in 1877.

-From November 1878 until 1882, he commanded the oceanographic survey ship George S. Blake of the US Coast and Geodetic Survey, where he discovered, between Jamaica and Cuba, the Bartlett Deep.
+From November 1878 until 1882, he commanded the oceanographic survey ship George S. Blake of the United States Coast and Geodetic Survey, where he discovered, between Jamaica and Cuba, the Bartlett Deep.
 Other accomplishments while commanding the Blake included working with biologist Alexander Emanuel Agassiz and studying the Gulf Stream.

 From 1882 until 1888 he was in charge of the Hydrographic Office.
 In 1888 he was one of 33 co-founders the National Geographic Society.
 He was promoted to captain in 1892.
-On December 10, 1896 he assumed command of the newly "repaired" monitor USS Puritan.
+On December 10, 1896, he assumed command of the newly "repaired" monitor USS Puritan.

 He was involuntarily retired from the Navy on 12 July 1897 for "incapacity resulting from incident of service".